-Immigration, immigrants and refugees are a popular topic around the world these days.
+Immigration, immigrants, and refugees are a popular topic around the world these days.
 It is a topic with wide-ranging points of view and comments are often loaded with emotion.

 In the book, Representing the Other in European Media Discourse, Dr. Liisi Laineste, Senior Researcher, Estonian Library Museum, Tartu University contributes Chapter 12, “Othering in Estonian Online Discussions about Refugees.”
 The chapter is the result of an analysis of the 2015 refugee crisis in Europe in anonymous and non-anonymous Estonian public forums.
-The comments that were studied were the focused on a local incident, the setting of a fire at a refugee centre in Vao in north-eastern Estonia in September of 2015.
+The comments that were studied were focused on a local incident, the setting of a fire at a refugee center in Vao in north-eastern Estonia in September of 2015.
 The study draws conclusions from the news readers’ comments to describe how online forums communicate conflicting emotions and opinions about the Other.

-The study’s conclusions discuss the effect of the Internet, the emotional impact of the refugee question, Othering and how online communication contributes to the spread and melding of ideas.
+The study’s conclusions discuss the effect of the Internet, the emotional impact of the refugee question, Othering, and how online communication contributes to the spread and melding of ideas.

 You can read the complete article here.